diogoaduartereis/LAPD/README.md

 Notes:

-In the backend folder, the .env file defines the PORT where the server will run.
+In the backend folder, the **.env** file defines the **PORT** where the server will run.
-In the fronted folder, the App.js file defines the SERVERIP, the address where the backend will be running.
+In the fronted folder, the **App.js** file defines the **SERVERIP**, the address where the backend will be running.

 The server will be running on a raspberry pi.
 A led and the htu21d sensor must be connected.
-The led is expected to be connected in GPIO port number 18, and this default can be changed in the pump.py file, located in the scripts folder.
+The led is expected to be connected in GPIO port number 18, and this default can be changed in the **pump.py** file, located in the scripts folder.

 To run locally, connect both the app and the raspberry pi to the same network.
 Using ifconfig command on a terminal, the local ip address of the raspberry pi can be found, and used in the app.